ASFHyP3/hyp3-docs/docs/guides/burst_insar_product_guide.md

 [ESA SAFE](https://sentiwiki.copernicus.eu/web/safe-format "SAFE Format" ){target=_blank}
 files using the
 [`burst2safe`](https://github.com/ASFHyP3/burst2safe "burst2safe Python package" ){target=_blank} package.
-Repackaging the burst SLC data into two ESA SAFE files allows the sets of reference and secondary bursts to be processed with ISCE2 as if they were a pair of full IW SLC files from ESA.
+This repackaging allows the sets of reference and secondary bursts to be processed with ISCE2 as if they were a pair of full IW SLC files from ESA.

 ##### Considerations for Selecting Input Bursts